vvatanabe/gitb/README.md

 &emsp;Open the corresponding page to given file or directory in current project.

+`gitb browse commit <hash>`

+&emsp;Open the commit page to given hash in current project.

 ## Alias

 Please write an alias to .XXXrc (.bashrc, .zshrc, config.fish) if you want to use `gitb <command>` as `git <command>`.